csu-tropical/csu-tropical/_posts/2024-04-30-DesRosiers-Defense.markdown

 Congratulations to Alex DesRosiers who successfully defended his Ph.D. entitled, “From Surface to Tropopause: On the Vertical Structure of the Tropical Cyclone Vortex” on April 30th!!

-Alex's will continue his research at the US Naval Research Lab in Monterey, CA with a Fellowship from the National Research Council.
+Alex will continue his research at the US Naval Research Lab in Monterey, CA with a Fellowship from the National Research Council.
 His initial focus will be on the vertical structure of vortices and the mechanisms that drive changes of intensity.

 <!--more-->